originphp/elasticsearch/README.md

 $ composer require originphp/elasticsearch
 ```

 > To use the Elasticsearch features you will need to install Elasticsearch 7.0 or greater.
+At the bottom of this text there is information how to do this with Docker.

 ## Configuration